Royal Anthropological Institute of Great Britain and Ireland: RAI Collection

 The RAI has a unique reference and research collection comprising photos, films, archives and manuscripts.

 The photographic library consists of over 75,000 historic prints, negatives, lantern-slides and other images, the earliest dating from the 1860s.
 The photo library illustrates the great diversity and vitality of the world's cultures as well as the history of photographic image-making itself.

 The RAI is actively involved in developing ethnographic film and video, as a mode of anthropological enquiry and as an educational resource.
 It has an extensive collection of videos, copies of which are available for sale for educational and academic purposes.
 Films can be studied and previewed onsite.

 The archive and manuscript collection spans a period of over 150 years, providing a unique historical record of the discipline and of the Institute itself.
 Much unpublished textual and visual material entrusted to the RAI over the years is held in the manuscript collection, which is being conserved and catalogued on a continuing basis.

 Access to the RAI Collection is free to all RAI Fellows, Members, Student Associates and all undergraduate students by prior appointment.
 Others may visit the Collection on payment of an access fee.

 The RAI has a close association with the British Museum's Anthropology Library, which incorporates the former RAI Library given to the Museum in 1976.
 The Library is located within the Centre for Anthropology at the British Museum, and is effectively Britain's national anthropological library.
 All may use the Library on site; RAI Fellows may borrow books acquired by the RAI.

 Awards

 Huxley Memorial Medal

 The Huxley Memorial Medal and Lecture was established in 1900 in memory of Thomas Henry Huxley to identify and acknowledge the work of scientists, British or foreign, distinguished in any field of anthropological research.
 The highest honour awarded by the Royal Anthropological Institute, it is awarded annually by ballot of the council.
-The recipient delivers a lecture which is usually published.
+The recipient delivers a lecture that is usually published.